marijaanaz/School/README.md

 # Software Testing for Quality Assurance
 This repository contains code for the Software Testing for Quality Assurance course from UCSD Extension.
-There is a branch for each assignment of the course.

 ## Setup
 This project requires an up-to-date version of Python 3.